Payloads approved for launch

 Some examples of scientific payloads that have been launched from New Zealand include:

-• collecting data from space to investigate whether there is a link between with atmospheric activity and tectonic activity on Earth
+• collecting data from space to investigate whether there is a link between atmospheric activity and tectonic activity on Earth

 • conducting space weather experiments